jasdumas/DouglasFir/notes.md

 http://phytozome.jgi.doe.gov/pz/portal.html
 http://congenie.org/downloads

+(Still can't find these)

+4. Robin edited/re-created a bash script for the exonerate script filled with the percent/threshold parameters

+5. Robin created a python script to trim the fasta files that are atleast 150aa (amino acids) in length and had them generate a shorter version of the file in the `/archive/PineRefSeq/douglasfir/proteinDB` directory.

 ### Tasks:

 * Transfer all files to the directory  `/archive/PineRefSeq/douglasfir/proteinDB`.
 My common `/home/jasdumas` folder is getting to large. use `mv` command